-Site and floor plans must be 24" x 36" and indicate the following:
+Site and floor plans must be on a CD in .PDF format and 24" x 36" paper only and indicate the following:

 - 1. Location of, and any proposed changes to, existing buildings, roadways, and parking areas. - 2.
 All existing site and zoning restrictions including setbacks, right of ways, boundary lines, wetlands and any flood plains. - 3.
 Existing topography of site and any proposed changes including retaining walls. - 4.
 Front, rear and side elevations of ALL building types and identify all materials to be used on building exteriors. - 5.
 Landscaping and planting areas (a plant list is not necessary).
 If existing site timber or natural areas are to remain throughout construction, the area must be marked as such on the site plans. - 6.
 Locations of site features such as playground(s), gazebos, walking trails, refuse collection areas, postal facilities, and site entrance signage. - 7.
 The location of units, common use areas and other spaces using a minimum scale of 1/16" = 1'for each building. - 8.
 Dimensioned floor plans for all unit types using a minimum scale of 1/4" = 1'.